 - Drizzle of oil for roasting/sautéing , or broth if oil free

 - Pinch of sea salt , optional

 - Crispy chickpeas , optional for extra protein

 - 6 tablespoons Creamy Ginger Cashew Sauce , see recipe

 Creamy Ginger Cashew Sauce:

 - ¼ cup veggie broth , low-sodium if needed

-- ¼ cup cashew butter with optional flavor , see note (I used the Nutty Infusions™ Ginger Wasabi nut butter from NOW®)
+- ¼ cup cashew butter , see note (I used the Nutty Infusions™ Ginger Wasabi nut butter from NOW®)

 - 2 tablespoons Tamari or Soy Sauce , low-sodium if needed